Environmental impact of fashion: Greenhouse gas emissions

 In the late 2010s fashion emitted 2–4% of world total greenhouse gases, and it contributes to climate change through energy-intensive production.
 As of 2025 the United Nations Economic Commission for Europe still has a 2018 press release on their website which says 2% to 8%, despite this being criticised by BBC "More or Less" for being unsourced (they say there was a study which said 8% but it is old).
 According to the BBC "More or less" investigation in 2022 the best study at that time was the 2021 WRI report which gave 2%.
 The proportion of textile fibres used in clothing must be a factor in the calculation as some are used in other products, such as filters and seat belts.

 Production of polyester emits significant amounts of greenhouse gas, followed by cotton, leather, wool, man-made cellulosic fibres and nylon.
 Most polyester is made in China: whereas the European Union Emissions Trading System may encourage reducing emissions prices on the Chinese national carbon trading scheme are far lower.
 It has been suggested that exporters to the EU should decarbonize in case clothing is included in the EU Carbon Border Adjustment Mechanism in future.
 Several strategies were suggested for manufacturers, including more use of textile based feedstock for polyester production, capturing of carbon dioxide from ethylene production, and a certification for low-carbon polyester.
 Reducing the share of electricity from coal-fired power stations and coal in process heating in clothes manufacturing countries such as China, India, and Pakistan would also help.

 Water use and pollution

 Improperly disposing of clothing can harm the environment, especially through wastewater.
 Chemicals from decomposing clothing can leach into the air and into the ground, affecting both groundwater and surface water.
-Aside from plastic pollution, textiles also contributes significantly to marine pollution.
+Aside from plastic pollution, textiles also contribute significantly to marine pollution.
 Unlike plastic, textile pollution's impact on marine life occurs in its various supply chain processes.
-Pollutants like pesticides and clothing manufacturing chemicals cling to particles that accumulate in the waters ecosystem and consequently enter into human food chains.
+Pollutants like pesticides and clothing manufacturing chemicals cling to particles that accumulate in the water ecosystem and consequently enter into human food chains.